Module Information

 Aims

-The aim of this module is to provide students with a clear understanding of the origins and early development of television from technical, social, cultural, and political perspectives and to equip them with analytical skills in relation to basic primary source material.
+The aim of this module is to provide students with a clear understanding of the origins and development of television from technical, social, cultural, and political perspectives and to equip them with analytical skills in relation to basic primary source material.

 Content